bezhanSalleh/filament-shield/README.md

 Follow the prompts and enjoy!

 #### Resources
-Generally there are two scenraios that shield handles permissions for your `Filament` resources.
+Generally there are two scenarios that shield handles permissions for your `Filament` resources.

 ##### Default
 Out of the box `Shield` handles the predefined permissions for `Filament` resources.
-So if that's all what you need you are all set.
+So if that's all that you need you are all set.
-If you need to add a single permission(for instance `lock`) and have it available for all your resources just append it to following `config` key:
+If you need to add a single permission (for instance `lock`) and have it available for all your resources just append it to the following `config` key:

 ```php
     permission_prefixes' => [